Waterfall terminology

 Ephemeral

-Changing, not constant; often used in reference to bodies of water that hold water for part of the year and are dry at other times.
+Means changing, not constant.
+It’s often used in reference to bodies of water that hold water for part of the year and are dry at other times.
+Ephemeral ponds are often breeding grounds for frogs.
+Similar to “Vernal.”

 Erosion